edom/work/edom.github.io/government.md

 is a [principal-agent problem](https://en.wikipedia.org/wiki/Principal%E2%80%93agent_problem).
 Everything that solves the principal-agent problem also solves corruption.

-## A quadrant
+## Deciding what governments should do

+Use this quadrant:

-- Does it benefit many people?
+- Axis 1: Does it benefit many people?
-- Does it benefit a few people?
+- Axis 2: Does it benefit a few people?

 Things that benefit many and benefit few are best left to the private sector with as little regulation as needed to keep the market healthy.